phogolabs/prana/README.md

 $ gom schema sync
 ```

-By default the command will place the entities in single `model.go` file in
+By default the command will place the generated code in single `model.go` file in
 `$PWD/database/model` package for the default database schema.

-You can print the entities without generating a package by executing the
+You can print the source code without generating a package by executing the
 following command:

 ```bash